elasticio/sftp-component/README.md

 Please note that if multiple files are found, SFTP component will generate one message per file.

 > NOTE: you may need to consider cleaning up the ``.elasticio_processed`` directory manually

+### Limitations

+Currently the maximum file size that is accepted by SFTP component is limited to 10 Megabyte, see [here](https://github.com/elasticio/sftp-component/blob/master/lib/triggers/read.js#L8) for more information